 Robert L. Nussbaum, MD is the Chief Medical Officer of Invitae.
 He is board certified in internal medicine, clinical genetics and clinical molecular genetics, and is a Fellow of the American College of Physicians and the American College of Medical Genetics and Genomics.
 From 2006-2015, he was the Holly Smith Professor of Medicine at UCSF, and Chief of the Division of Genomic Medicine.
 Before that he served in the Division of Intramural Research of the National Human Genome Research Institute, NIH, and, before NIH, was a Professor of Human Genetics, Pediatrics and Medicine at the University of Pennsylvania and an Associate Investigator of the Howard Hughes Medical Institute.
 He received an M.D. in 1975 from the Harvard-MIT Joint Program in Health Science and Technology, internal medicine training at Barnes Hospital/Washington University (1975-1978), and genetics training at Baylor College of Medicine (1978-1981).
 He is the co-author of 277 peer- reviewed publications in basic and applied human genetics as well as numerous commentaries, editorials, and textbook chapters.
 He was elected to the National Academy of Medicine (IOM) in 2004 and the American Academy of Arts and Sciences in 2015.
 Dr. Nussbaum served as a member of the Board of Directors and President of the American Society of Human Genetics, on the Board of Directors of the American Board of Medical Genetics and Genomics, and was a founding fellow and a member of the Board of Directors of the American College of Medical Genetics and Genomics.

 John Tisdale received his medical degree from the Medical University of South Carolina in Charleston after obtaining his B.A. in Chemistry from the College of Charleston.
 He completed an internal medicine and chief residency at Vanderbilt University Medical Center in Nashville and then trained in hematology in the Hematology Branch, National Heart, Lung and Blood Institute (NHLBI), where he served as a postdoctoral fellow.
 He joined the Molecular and Clinical Hematology Branch of NHLBI in 1998 and is now the Chief of the Cellular and Molecular Therapeutics Branch.
 In 2020 the College of Charleston recognized Dr. Tisdale as one of their Top 25 History makers in honor of the schools 250-year anniversary and was Samuel J. Heyman Service to America Medal finalist.
 He was recently elected to the American Society for Clinical Investigation and is a member of the American Society of Hematology.
-Dr. Tisdale’s research and clinical work center on sickle cell disease.
+Dr. Tisdale’s research and clinical work centers on sickle cell disease.
 His group focuses on developing curative strategies for sickle cell disease through transplantation of allogeneic or genetically modified autologous bone marrow stem cells.
 He has published over 200 first- and co-author publications.

 Ellen Wright Clayton is the Craig-Weaver Professor of Pediatrics, Professor of Health Policy, and Co-Founder of the Center for Biomedical Ethics and Society at Vanderbilt University Medical Center and Professor of Law in Vanderbilt’s Law School.
 Informed by her twenty-year experience as a general pediatrician, she has focused for many years on ethical, legal, and social issues presented by conducting research, particularly in genetics and genomics and more recently in artificial intelligence and machine learning, and the impact of translating these advances in clinical care and the broader society.
 Her work is truly transdisciplinary, combining empirical, normative, and legal analytic methods to address real-world challenges, and she is passionate about collaborating with learners in these projects.
 She is currently co-PI of VUMC’s highly transdisciplinary CEER on genomic privacy and identity, GetPreCiSe, and recently completed work as co-PI of LawSeqSM, which created in-depth analyses and made recommendations regarding several issues confronting genomics, including privacy.
 She is an elected member of the National Academy of Medicine where she has held numerous leadership positions and currently serves as Co-Chair of Report Review for the National Academies.